-At the heart of the dispute of the Bundy family and their occupying tribe of ranchers and sympathizers is a fiercely-held belief that they are entitled to a “Western Way of Life.”
-It isn’t clear what a Western Way of Life really means, but we might infer some meaning from the manner in which the armed occupiers forced their entry into the Wildlife Refuge.
-This belief is further underscored by an inflexible understanding that this Way of Life is a sacred and God-given right, and supersedes all others.
-The Bundy’s and their backers genuinely believe that they have God’s mandate to destroy open space and refuges.
-God is in agreement that they are to use the land for their highest good, and no one else’s.
-By implication, God does not care about the other species, plant and animal, that comprise these lands.
-He does not care that the land has a sacred ancient history belonging to the Paiute Indians that goes back thousands of years.
-He does not care about the land itself.
-He only cares about the Western Way of Life according to scripture, a là the Holy Book of Bundy.
+At the heart of the dispute of the Bundy family and their occupying group of ranchers and sympathizers is a strongly-held belief that they are entitled to a “Western Way of Life.”
+It is not entirely clear what a Western Way of Life really means, but we might infer some meaning from the manner in which the armed occupiers entered the Wildlife Refuge.
+This belief is further underscored by a steadfast understanding that this Way of Life is a sacred and God-given right, and supersedes all others.
+The Bundys and their supporters appear to genuinely believe that they have God’s mandate to use the land for what they perceive as their highest good.
+By implication, this perspective may not always take into account the other species, plant and animal, that comprise these lands, or the ancient history belonging to the Paiute Indians.
+This understanding primarily values the Western Way of Life as interpreted by the Bundy family.

-The ranchers’ perceived rights are spawned from a consciousness that believes that some people are more entitled than others, and that certain ways of life are more sacred and more godly, regardless of the impact and consequences to other people, animals, and ecosystems, and regardless of the land’s actual ancestral history.
+The ranchers’ perceived rights are rooted in a consciousness that believes some people are more entitled than others, and that some ways of life are more sacred and godly, regardless of the impact and consequences on other people, animals, and ecosystems, as well as the land’s actual ancestral history.
 Whether you believe that raising and slaughtering cattle for their meat is conscionable and/or ecologically appropriate, and/or abetted by the Almighty or not, the facts are indisputable.
-Cattle-ranching, requiring as it does thousands of acres of land, is an outworn extravaganza that is not sustainable, and has not been sustainable for quite some time.
-Cattle-ranching will continue to destroy the lives of species whose habitats have been stolen from them, and will also destroy the ecosystems that comprise those habitats.
-The manifesto behind these deeds observes no universal consensus – only a private agenda.
-There are other costs as well – American taxpayers are subsidizing grazing of these lands.
+Cattle ranching, which requires thousands of acres of land, has not been sustainable for quite some time.
+Cattle ranching will continue to disrupt the lives of species whose habitats have been taken from them, and will also harm the ecosystems that comprise those habitats.
+The manifesto behind these deeds observes no universal consensus; it is merely a private agenda.
+There are other costs as well – American taxpayers are subsidizing the grazing of these lands.
 From whence issues this magnitude of hubris that can demand such tribute?

-The history of ranching in this country has often been a violent and bloody one.
+The history of ranching in this country has often been marked by violence and bloodshed.
 Ranchers have been at odds with anyone and anything that deliberately or innocently stood in the way of their right to graze cattle on federal lands.
-And yet, they have legally been aided and abetted.
-And yet, they continue to illegally force access to Malheur in Oregon.
+And yet, they have been legally aided and abetted.
+And yet, they continue to force access to Malheur National Wildlife Refuge in Oregon illegally.
 Remember 2014’s standoff with the United States Bureau of Land Management (BLM), courtesy of Cliven Bundy?
 That standoff was an armed confrontation between protesters and law enforcement that developed from a 20-year legal dispute between the BLM and cattle rancher Cliven Bundy over unpaid grazing fees on federally owned land in southeastern Nevada.
-Cliven Bundy still owes over $1 million in fees.
-Moreover, the land to which Cliven Bundy claims ancestral rights was originally inhabited by the Moapa Paiute people.
-At Malheur, the Paiute Indians claims to sacred, ancestral land go back 15,000 years, long before the Bundy’s and their kinsmen were there.
-Yet, the Bundy’s insist that these lands belong to them.
+Cliven Bundy still owes over $1 million in costs.
+Moreover, the land, which Cliven Bundy claims is his to use as he pleases, is said to have been originally inhabited by the Moapa Paiute people, who hold ancestral rights to the area.
+At Malheur, the Paiute Indians’ claim to sacred, ancestral land dates back 15,000 years, long before the Bundys and their kin arrived.
+Yet, the Bundys insist that these lands belong to them.

 Dwight and Steven Hammond Incinerate Federal Land